MIT-Emerging-Talent/ET6-practice-code-review/collaboration/communication.md

 | Day | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday | |
 ------ | :----: | :-----: | :-------: | :------: | :----: | :------: | :----: |
 | _name_ | | | | | | | |
+The team did not specify which days they are available to reply on.
+However, the team is responsive on communication channels.

 ### How many hours everyone has per day